splynx/docs/files/en/customer_management/search/search.md

 ![Customer search fields](customer_search_fields.png)

-To search a card click on the Customers `Menu → Cards →  Search`.
-It is possible to do a search in the Prepaid cards database with that option.
+To search a vouchers click on the Customers `Menu → Vouchers →  Search`.
+It is possible to do a search in the Prepaid vouchers database with that option.

 ![Card search](card_search.png)